 Also, when you invite others to post on your board, they might return the favor and give you permission to post on some of their boards.
-That gives you an even greater opportunity to increase your reach.
+That gives you an even greater opportunity to increase your followers on Pinterest.

 Follow People Who Share Your Passion

-Shhhhh… you’re about read the super-secret trick to gaining followers on social media.
+Shhhhh… you’re about read the super-secret trick to gaining followers on Pinterest.

 Here it is: follow people who share your passion.